 Th2 responses are virtually universal among helminth parasite infections.
 Currently, we are analysing the initiation of Th2 responses in vivo, in concert with identifying the parasite molecules which induce this reaction.
 We are establishing which host receptors and cells recognise Th2-driving ligands from nematodes, and the sequence of events which generates overriding type-2 responses.
 Cells of both the innate and adaptive immune systems synergise in this regard.
 Several approaches are being matched for this end: in vitro differentiated or purified cell populations (eg dendritic cells and mast cells), T cells from TCR-transgenic mice, and knockout animals in which defined cytokines, receptors or cell populations are deficient.

 We have also defined Treg populations in chronic helminth infection (see "Regulatory T cells in Parasite Infection"), and are testing the hypothesis that these are responsible for the suppression of key T cell functions such as antigen-specific proliferation and secretion of pro-inflammatory cytokines.
 A combination of flow cytometry (both surface and intracellular staining of lymphocytes), cell fractionation and co-culture, and the use of cytokine knockout mice, is being applied to this study.
 Depletion of Tregs in vivo is being accomplished by both antibody-mediated and genetic strategies.
-Through collaborations with Prof Maria Yazdanbakhsh (Leiden University) and Dr B Ravindran (Bhubaneswar) we are also investigating the function of Tregs in human filariasis.

 The choice between effector Th2 and regulatory T cell is one of great import for infection outcome.
 The role of dendritic cells (DCs) in this dichotomy is being studied, using both in vitro-differentiated DCs exposed to various helminth products, and ex vivo purified DCs, taken from tissues exposed to active infection in vivo.